abugher/ansible-environment/README.md

 relative path references, the repo directory itself should also reside under *roles/*.
 Exclude *roles/* from the *ansible_env* repo in *.gitignore*.

-Each role defines a service ... but see the note below about host roles.
-I haven't eliminated those, yet.
+Each role defines a service.

 hosts.ini holds the inventory, and host\_vars/ holds host-specific and host-defining information such as IP address, MAC address, platform, etc.